 Are the COVID-19 vaccines safe?
 COVID-19 vaccines are safe.
 Over 100 million people in the United States are fully vaccinated.
 COVID-19 vaccines have undergone the most intensive safety monitoring in U.S. history, and scientists are continuing to monitor their safety.

 Will the shot make me sick?
 Will I have side effects?
 You may have side effects after vaccination, but these are normal signs that your body is building protection.
 The most common side effects are pain, redness, and swelling in the arm where you got the shot, tiredness, headache, muscle pain, chills, fever, and nausea.
 If you have these side effects, they should go away within a few days.
 Serious safety problems are rare.
-But if you are concerned about them, I’d be happy to talk to you.
+But if you are concerned about them, we would be happy to talk to you.

 There are many places where you can get vaccinated, and it’s 100% free.
 You can